Mitigating scattering in a quantum system using only an integrating sphere: Experiment

+Note that in this work, we are not measuring squeezing in field quadratures, but rather in the intensity difference of a bipartite entangled state, which is generated through the FWM process in $^{85}$Rb by converting two photons from a strong coherent pump beam into twin photons emitted into spatially separated probe and conjugate mode.
+This type of squeezing, also referred to as ``\textit{bright two-mode squeezing},'' results in a photon flux of the probe and conjugate beams ranging from $10^{13}$ to $10^{16}$ photons per second~\cite{li2020squeezed}.
+Although the generation of photons in each mode is random (i.e., thermal-like individually), there is a strong quantum correlation between the probe and conjugate modes in their intensity fluctuations because the entangled photons are produced in pairs by the FWM process.
+This strong quantum correlation leads to the observed squeezing in the intensity difference of the probe and conjugate beams shown in Fig.~\ref{fig:setup}(c).

-The pump and the twin beams are cross-polarized, thus after the cell, we use a Glan-Laser polarizing beam splitter with $\sim 2\times 10^5:1$ extinction ratio for the pump polarization, to filter out the pump photons from the twin beams.
-The conjugate beam is then sent directly to a lab-made photo-detector whose photo-diode's quantum efficiency is greater than $\sim$ 92$~\%$, while the probe beam propagates through a scatterer, i.e., a half-inch-diameter ground glass diffuser (Thorlabs, DG05-120) with its polished side facing the beam.
+Since the pump and the twin beams are cross-polarized, thus after the cell, we use a Glan-Laser polarizing beam splitter with $\sim 2\times 10^5:1$ extinction ratio for the pump polarization, to filter out the pump photons from the twin beams.
+The conjugate beam is then sent directly to the home-built photo-detector, while the probe beam propagates through a scatterer, i.e., a half-inch-diameter ground glass diffuser (Thorlabs, DG05-120) with its polished side facing the beam.
 The other side of the scatterer is a medium-grit surface (120 grit), producing near-spherical scattering patterns.
 The scatterer is placed at the entrance aperture (also half-inch-diameter) of a 5-cm-diameter IS (Thorlabs, IS200-4), with which almost all scattered photons can be confined inside.
-After the IS, a one-inch-diameter lens with 25~mm focal length is attached to the exit aperture of the IS to collect those exiting photons and focus them to another customized photo-detector with a quantum efficiency similar to the conjugate photo-diode.
+After the IS, a one-inch-diameter lens with 25~mm focal length is attached immediately to the exit aperture of the IS to collect those exiting photons and focus them to another lab-made photo-detector with a quantum efficiency similar to the conjugate photo-diode.
 Due to repeated imperfect reflections of the scattered photons inside the IS with $\sim$ 98~$\%$ surface reflectivity, optical power of the exiting photons is only $\sim$ 14 $\%$ of the probe input power.